 Penny stocks are shares of companies new to the market or have fallen on tough times.
 Their selling prices are often very low because they face financial distress or some other difficulty.
 Penny stocks actively trade in minor stock exchanges but involve significant risk.

-We often hear about penny stocks and may already have a sense that their small stature makes them high risk, but potentially high return investments.
+We often hear about penny stocks and may already have a sense that their small stature makes them high risk but potentially high return investments.
 But why do they exist in the first place?
 Here we explore why penny stocks get to where they are and their function in the broader trading world.

 What are Penny Stocks?

-These small-priced stocks become over the counter (OTC) securities.
+These small-priced stocks become over-the-counter (OTC) securities.
 They are said to trade in the OTC market and appear on so-called ‘pink sheets’.
 Yes, just like when someone loses a job and is said to be handed a pink slip.
 Except pink sheet stocks are still employed in the OTC market and can be bought and sold by speculative traders.

 Some companies and their stocks get resurrected from the dead.
 A depressed company may receive new funding or conjure up a turnaround plan to reinvent itself.
 This can spark renewed interest from investors.
 Gradually, or sometimes suddenly, buyers and sellers return to the table and want to trade the penny stock.

 A stock can even get its act back together and return to the major exchanges.
 Sometimes a delisted stock may return to growth.
 Or it could have been experiencing growth all along and just needed a kick in the pants.
-Taking time to reorganize its finances or redefine its business model can be just what the doctor ordered.
-Note that stocks that do reach zero, usually cancel existing shares and reissue new shares once they emerge from Chapter 11 bankruptcy.
-The original shareholders must buy back into the new stock if they want to resume investment with the company.
+Taking time to reorganize its finances or redefine its business model can be what the doctor ordered.
+Note that stocks that reach zero usually cancel existing shares and reissue new shares once they emerge from Chapter 11 bankruptcy.
+The original shareholders must buy back the new stock if they want to resume investment with the company.